PriXAI/GraphStructurePrivacyAnalysis-public/README.md

 data/cora/random_0.5/split_1.pt
 ```

-Note that the Chameleon base graph is postprocessed to remove self-loops and make the graph undirected.
-The processed graph is stored at `data/chameleon`, and the corresponding split files are stored under `data/chameleon1/`.
+Note that the Chameleon base graph is pre-processed to remove self-loops and make the graph undirected.
+The processed graph is stored at `data/chameleon` and is used to construct train-test splits.
+The corresponding split files are stored under `data/chameleon1/`.

 Snowball split directories include the max-neighbor setting in the folder name: